 How a chronic illness rider works is the policy owner can access a portion of their death benefit in a lump sum to cover expenses.
 There are even chronic illness riders that offer additional benefits, such as the owner receiving a stream of monthly payments up to 100 percent of their remaining death benefit.

-*Please note, this is a general overview of critical illness riders and not specific to any particular company.
+*Please note, this is a general overview of accelerated benefit riders and not specific to any particular company.

 How do life insurance living benefits riders work?